Trick play, FG lift No. 21 Navy over Kansas State 20-17

 THE TAKEAWAY

-Navy: A vastly improved defense sparked Navy’s turnaround and held Kansas State in check for much of the day.
+Navy: The Mids set a school record by rushing for an FBS-leading 4,687 yards this season, but they also had a vastly improved defense that held Kansas State in check for much of the day.
 Kansas State’s offense didn’t reach the end zone for the first 54 1/2 minutes of the game.
 The Wildcats’ first touchdown came on a 66-yard punt return by Phillip Brooks, who also dropped a potential TD pass on the opening series.

-Kansas State: The Wildcats ranked fourth nationally in time of possession during the regular season but couldn’t keep their offense on the field Tuesday as Perry and the Mids controlled the clock.
+Kansas State: The Wildcats ranked fourth nationally in time of possession during the regular season but couldn’t keep their offense on the field Tuesday as Perry controlled the clock.
 Kansas State still has reason to feel good about itself.
-Picked before the season to finish ninth out of 10 teams in the Big 12, the Wildcats instead won eight games and stunned eventual Big 12 champion Oklahoma in coach Chris Klieman’s debut season.
+Picked before the season to finish ninth out of 10 teams in the Big 12, the Wildcats instead won eight games and stunned eventual Big 12 champion Oklahoma in Klieman’s debut season.

 UP NEXT

 Navy will head overseas to open the 2020 season Aug.
 29 by facing Notre Dame at Dublin, Ireland.
-The Mids will have a tough time matching the quarterback production of Perry, who ended his college career Tuesday.
+The Mids will have a tough time matching Perry’s production.
 Freshman Perry Olsen backed up Perry this season.

 Kansas State opens its 2020 season Sept.
 5 by hosting Buffalo.
 The Wildcats return Thompson and first-team all-Big 12 defensive end Wyatt Hubert but must replace graduate transfer running backs James Gilbert and Jordon Brown as well as their entire starting offensive line.